torrvision/straighttoshapes/README.md

-- **Zero-shot segmentation**
+#### **Zero-shot segmentation**

 ##### 1. Quantitative results
 The following evaluation has been performed on 8037 images from the COCO (80 categories) val set using our embedding (50) model trained on train+val SBD set.
 These images have objects strictly from the 60 categories that are not in common with PASCAL-VOC (20 categories) dataset.
+The code to run this evalulation experiment is a modification over the coco-evaluation (matlab) code and can be found [here](https://github.com/saumya-jetley/ZeroShotSeg_cocomAPI).

 | Archi.| Shape space         |mAP@0.5 (all)|mAP@0.5 (large)|AR@0.5 (large)|
 | ------|---------------------|:-----------:|:-------------:|:-------------:|